csc-training/esiwace-summerschool-2024/B2/L4/docs/data-management.md

 - Focus on two data formats: NetCDF4 and zarr (and xarray)

-- Finalize on an overview of ESMValTool
+- Finalize on a short overview of ESMValTool

 # What kinds of data do we have?